sodadata/soda-core/CONTRIBUTING.md

 * `export WESTMALLE=LEKKER` : activates soda cloud connection
 * `export CHIMAY=YUMMIE` : activates local storage of files
 * `export ROCHEFORT=HMMM` : activates notifications

+## Code guidelines and style

+- CI runs [pre-commit](http://pre-commit.com) hooks and uses [pre-commit CI](https://pre-commit.ci) to do all code style and formatting for us, so we do not need to sweat about it.
+In case you want, you can run the hooks locally using `pre-commit run --all-files`.
+- Try to strike a balance between “self-explanatory clean code” and using comments.
+- Follow [git commit](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) message guidelines.
+Always reference a github issue in the body of the commit message using `#xxx` format.
+- Use latest Python code style whenever applicable and reasonable:
+    - 3.9+ style type annotations, e.g. `dict` over `Dict`, use  `str | None` over `Optional[str]` etc.